The lead authority on this project

 White Goods Association Information

-The White Goods Association (WGA) is the voice of the white goods industry in Ireland.
-It is established as a trade association within IBEC, representing companies who manufacture, supply or distribute white goods in Ireland.
+The White Goods Association (WGA) is the voice of the white goods, or large appliances, industry in Ireland.
+It is established as a trade association within Ibec, representing companies who manufacture, supply or distribute white goods in Ireland.
+It also works closely with the Government and other stakeholders in the industry to ensure a sustainable and competitive industry.
 The WGA provides guidance, commentary and advice on issues including legal and regulatory developments of relevance to the white goods industry.

-The WGA is currently chaired by Richard Broderick and the vice-chair is Ian Collins.
-Alec McAllister of Technology Ireland, Ibec provides executive support for the organisation.
+Ibec provides executive support for the member led organisation.
 Meetings are held with member companies on a bi-monthly basis or more frequently if required.
 Topics for discussion include general industry updates and existing and forthcoming legislation.
-The WGA also issues monthly industry sales figures, which are complied for the WGA by Ibec in compliance with competition law.
+The WGA also issues monthly industry sales figures, which are compiled for the WGA by Ibec in compliance with competition law.

-It is also an important partner of WEEE Ireland helping to ensure that existing regulations are met by producers and retailers alike.
+It is also an important partner of WEEE Ireland, helping to ensure that existing regulations are met by producers and retailers alike.
 The WGA also plays a key role as a bi-directional information conduit between its members and WEEE Ireland, helping to form practical and effective future policy and practices.
+In 2020, an estimated 132,700 products were repaired by WGA’s members (dss+, 2022).

 WEEE Ireland